spoonapps/docs/testing/selenium_testing/5_testing_ie.md

 #### Internet Explorer Container Configuration

-Spoonium's Internet Explorer containers are packaged and pre-configured to work with Selenium's Remote WebDriver without any end-user configuration.
+Spoon's Internet Explorer containers are packaged and pre-configured to work with Selenium's Remote WebDriver without any end-user configuration.
 Each container is pre-configured with the following settings:

 - Packaged with the latest IEDriverServer installed in the virtual environment's PATH.
 - Protected Mode Enabled in all zones.